r-lib/devtools/README.md

 This will set up R to:

-* always install packages from the main CRAN mirror
+* always install packages from the RStudio CRAN mirror
 * ignore newlines when  `browse()`ing
 * give minimal output from `traceback`
 * automatically load `devtools` in interactive sessions